-(4) This includes 95,000 shares held by a limited partnership of which W. Morris Fine is a general partner and shares joint voting and investment power over such shares with James A. Fine, Jr. Such shares are also reflected in James A. Fine, Jr.'s beneficially owned shares.
+(4) This includes 95,000 shares held by a limited liability company of which W. Morris Fine is a member manager and shares joint voting and investment power over such shares with James A. Fine, Jr. Such shares are also reflected in James A. Fine, Jr.'s beneficially owned shares.
 Additionally, this includes 470 shares held by Mr. Fine's wife and 3,577 shares held by other family members.

-(5) This includes 95,000 shares held by a limited partnership of which James A. Fine, Jr. is a general partner and shares joint voting and investment power over such shares with W. Morris Fine.
+(5) This includes 95,000 shares held by a limited liability company of which James A. Fine, Jr. is a member manager and shares joint voting and investment power over such shares with W. Morris Fine.
 Such shares are also reflected in W. Morris Fine's beneficially owned shares.
 Additionally, this includes 515 shares held by Mr. Fine's wife and 1,525 shares held by other family members.